shubhamd99/full_android/README.md

 ## Repository

 The repository pattern is a design pattern that isolates the data layer from the rest of the app.
 The data layer refers to the part of your app, separate from the UI, that handles the app's data and business logic, exposing consistent APIs for the rest of your app to access this data.

+## OKHttp

+HTTP is the way modern applications network.
+It’s how we exchange data & media.
+Doing HTTP efficiently makes your stuff load faster and saves bandwidth.

+## Retrofit

+The Retrofit library is a type-safe REST client for Android, Java, and Kotlin, developed by Square.
+With the help of the Retrofit library, we can have access to a powerful framework that helps us in authenticating and interacting with APIs and sending network requests with OkHttp.
+With the help of this library, downloading JSON or XML data from a web API becomes easy.
+In a Retrofit library, once the data is downloaded, it is parsed into a Plain Old Java Object (POJO) which must be defined for each “resource” in the response.
+Retrofit is an easy and fast library to retrieve and upload data via a REST-based web service.

+## GSON

+Gson is an open-source Java library to serialize and deserialize Java objects to JSON.